mongodb/genny/docs/generated/workloads.md

 ### Description
-The goal of this test is to exercise multiplanning.
-We create as many indexes as possible, and run a query that makes all of them eligible, so we get as many competing plans as possible.
-Here, we add an additional predicate: {no_such_field: "none"} to guarantee that we hit getTrialPeriodMaxWorks().
+The goal of this test is to exercise the "max works" case of multi-planning.
+The test is similar to 'Simple.yml' except we add an additional predicate: {no_such_field: "none"}, which is always false on this dataset.
+All of the other predicates match all the data, meaning none of the indexed predicates are selective.
+This guarantees that the query will not be able to finish multi-planning by producing enough documents, so instead we will hit getTrialPeriodMaxWorks().

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.
+This also covers the special case in which the trial period hits max works without any of the candidate plans producing any documents.
+This is known to be a troublesome scenario for the multi-planner for a few reasons:
+    1) Multi-planning can run for too long and become expensive, especially when there are lots of candidate plans and none of them produce any results.
+    2) When there are zero results, each plan has a productivity ratio of zero.
+This makes ties likely during plan ranking, which can in turn lead to an incorrect plan choice.